quicksilver/manual/docs/Introduction.md

 For example, there is a source for Safari which indexes bookmarks and history into the catalog.
 Each bookmark is an object in Quicksilver.
 So are files and folders in the home directory, contacts in Contacts, all the apps in the Applications directory, the playlists in iTunes, and many other things (provided the appropriate plugins are installed).
 Note that some plugins (such as Remember the Milk) allow Quicksilver to index things stored on web servers and not merely things on the hard drive.

 Scanning to keep the Catalog up-to-date is done in the background at regular intervals (every 10 minutes by default).

+!!! note "Relax"
     Many new users worry about a performance hit from frequent scanning. *Don’t.* The first part of the scanning process for any catalog entry is to ask “Has anything changed?” and the answer is almost always “No”.
 In general, only things that have been touched since that last scan will get scanned again.

 ## Actions